 As a Fellow of the Chartered Institute of Arbitrators, he was on the FIMBRA arbitration panel dealing with financial services until it was wound up.
 He has acted within construction arbitrations.
 He is now a member of IFLA: see below.

-Having practised as a solicitor over 20 years ago, Peter still enjoys one-to-one interaction with clients.
-Experience make him especially alert to the need to be informative and frank about the costs of litigation, and to calm clients in what is often, to them, a very frightening experience.
+Peter enjoys one-to-one interaction with clients.
+Experience makes him especially alert to the need to be informative and frank about the costs of litigation, and to calm clients in what is often, to them, a very frightening experience.

-Peter lives just outside Oxford, commuting by cycle.
-He plays Real Tennis and is an experienced skier.
+Peter lives near Worcester.
+Hobbies include Real Tennis, skiing and classic cars.
 Married with two daughters.
 Speaks conversational French.

 Peter is an Accredited Mediation Advocate.